Thanks to Shopstyle for partnering with me on 10 Ways to Clean Your Skin From Head to Toe

 9. Knees & Elbows: The skin in these two areas is thicker, dryer and may turn either ashy or brighter pink depending on skin color.
 A thick paste made from baking soda and milk applied to a cloth and rubbed in circular motion three times weekly will help considerably.
 Maintain these rough areas with a lotion that contains urea (excipial brand) or lactic acid (amlactin brand), these can be found over the counter at the drug store.

 10. Feet: Of course a pedicure is a great way to get feet ready for open shoes after months of being hidden away.
-It is important to bring your own pedicure kit tools for clipping and cleaning nails and trimming cuticles, otherwise you risk getting an infection.
+It is important to have your own pedicure kit tools.

 An at home foot detox calls for soaking feet in Epsom salt and hot (but not boiling) water for 15 minutes.
 Use a pumice stone to remove dead skin.
 Follow up by applying a paste comprised of bentonite clay and apple cider vinegar.
 Then after 15 minutes rinse off and dry.
 Clean each toenail with a nail cleaning tool and moisturize with a few drops of baby oil.